mdg1019/dio_note/README.md

 # dio_note

 Is an open-source, note app written in Rust.
 It's mainly so I can learn Dioxus.
-Hopefully, I an produce something useful over time.
+Hopefully, I can produce something useful over time.